 How can I tell if my child has been abused?

-Emotional indications include lack of affection, extreme behaviors, less communication, acting overly adult-like or infantile, delayed physical or emotional development, or unexplained headaches or stomachaches.
+Emotional indications include lack of affection, extreme behaviors, delayed physical or emotional development, or unexplained headaches or stomachaches.

-Signs suggesting sexual daycare abuse can include a newfound interest in sex and genitalia; pain, itching, bleeding or bruising in or around genital areas, difficulty walking or sitting, urinary tract infections, bed wetting, demanding to wear extra clothing, or sexual behavior or curiosity beyond the child’s age.
+Signs suggesting sexual daycare abuse can include a newfound interest in sex and genitalia; pain, itching, bleeding or bruising in or around genital areas; difficulty walking or sitting; urinary tract infections; bed wetting; demanding to wear extra clothing to daycare; and sexualized behavior.

-What should I do if I think that my child has been abused at daycare or school?
+What should I do if I think that my child has been abused at day care or preschool?

 Talk with your partner and other parents whose children are in the same daycare to compare behaviors and observations.
-If you still think your child has been abused at daycare, contact the local child protective services agency, the department of human services for the state, city, or county or a local law enforcement officer.
-Take your child to a doctor as they are trained to notice the signs of abuse and can collect important physical evidence.
-It is also advice to contact a daycare abuse attorney to make sure your and your child’s rights are protected, and to recover compensation for things such as medical bills, therapy, home day care expenses, and more.
+If you still think your child has been abused at daycare, contact the local child protective services agency, the department of health and human services for the state, city, or county, and report your suspicions to local law enforcement.
+Take your child to a doctor ASAP, as they are trained to notice the signs of abuse and can collect important physical evidence.
+It is also strongly advised to contact a day care abuse attorney to make sure your and your child’s rights are protected, and to recover compensation for things such as medical bills, therapy, home day care expenses, and more.

 Should I contact an attorney if I suspect daycare abuse?

 It can’t hurt.
 It may be important for you to contact an attorney who can help you hold the abuser financially responsible for their actions.
 While police may or may not file criminal charges, you always have the option to file a civil claim in order to seek justice.
-Only a licensed attorney can evaluate whether you have a case that is worth pursuing.
-Keep in mind however that there may be time limits (statute of limitations) which impact on your ability to sue, so call us today.
+Only a licensed attorney can evaluate whether you have a case that is worth pursuing, and keep in mind that there may be time limits (statute of limitations) which impact on your ability to sue.

 How much does an attorney evaluation cost in these types of cases?